AFTERCARE

 Congratulations on your new tattoo!

 Now let’s make sure you have a smooth heal.
-Aftercare and healing processes should last about 2 weeks.
+Aftercare and healing processes should last about 2 weeks or so.
 It might take a little less or more time depending on the tattoo.
 Fine lines tend to heal quick, while highly saturated tattoos tend to take a little longer.

-Your first wash should happen right after you remove your temporary bandage.
-I recommend you wash your tattoo 1-3 times a day, depending on how dirty the area gets.
+Kay recommend’s you wash your tattoo 1-3 times a day depending on how dirty the area gets.
 Once in the morning, sometime in the middle of the day (if it gets real gross), and before you go to bed.
 To avoid irritation when washing, make sure you use unscented or antibacterial soaps such as Dr. Bronners or Dial Gold.
 Get the soap sudsy and gently wash with your fingers only.
 No loofas or other scrubbies!
 Rinse and air dry.
 Try not to dry your tattoo with towels, as these larger fibers could get into your healing tattoo wound and run the risk of infection.
-If you’re in a hurry, the best option for drying is to gently dab with a clean paper towel.
+If you’re in a hurry, the best option for drying is to gently pat dry with a clean paper towel.

 Moisturize!

-Some people like to “dry heal” their tattoos, meaning they never put moisturizer on throughout the healing process.
-This is okay, and I’ve seen tattoos heal great without it!
-I always recommend still applying some moisture to guarantee some extra comfort and an overall smoother healing process for yourself.
+Some people like to “dry heal” their tattoos, meaning they never rarely moisturizer on throughout the healing process.
+This is okay, and Kay has seen tattoos heal great without it, but ultimately it’s recommend to apply some moisture to guarantee some extra comfort and an overall smoother healing process for yourself.
 Only very light layers of moisturizer are needed.
 Overly moisturizing your tattoo could cause it heal incorrectly, and ultimately cause your tattoo to fade faster.
 Make sure you are using unscented or all natural moisturizers such as Cetaphil, Hustle Butter, or even coconut oil.
 When looking for your favorite brand, try to avoid products with petroleum in them.
 It’s a very heavy ingredient that could clog your pores, and we want your tattoo to breathe, baby, breathe!

 Things to avoid or limit while healing